plone/volto/docs/source/configuration/slots.md

 <SlotRenderer name="aboveContent" content={content} />
 ```

-Slot components consist of a data structure with key/value pairs, where the keys are the parent's slot name, the slot component's name, the component to render in the slot, and optional predicates.
-They are registered in the {ref}`configuration registry using a specific API for slots <configuration-registry-for-slot-components>`.
+Slot components are registered in the {ref}`configuration registry using a specific API for slots <configuration-registry-for-slot-components>`.

-The renderer of a slot component is controlled by the presence or absence of a list of conditions called {term}`predicates`.
+The rendering of a slot component is controlled by the presence or absence of a list of conditions called {term}`predicates`.

 You can register multiple slot components with the same name under the same slot, as long as they have different predicates or components.